-Pancytopenia is a reduction in the number of RBCs, WBCs, and platelets in the peripheral blood below the lower limits of the age-adjusted normal range for healthy people.
+Pancytopenia is a reduction in the number of red blood cells, white blood cells, and platelets in the peripheral blood below the lower limits of the age-adjusted normal range for healthy people.
 It is therefore the combination of anaemia, leukopenia, and thrombocytopenia.
 It may result from decreased production of blood cells or bone marrow failure, or from their immune-mediated destruction or non-immune-mediated sequestration in the periphery.
 The diagnosis is made from the results of an automated full blood count, but as the aetiology of pancytopenia varies significantly, a detailed diagnostic evaluation is required in every instance.

 Director, Hematology/Oncology and Stem Cell Transplantation